vtex-apps/io-documentation/docs/en/Recipes/store-management/indicating-alternate-pages-in-cross-border-stores.md

 - Regarding the `alternates` field, fill in the `binding` and `path` values according to the alternate landing page's data.

 > ⚠️ *If you don't know the `binding` values of your stores, follow [this step by step on checking your account's `binding` ids](https://developers.vtex.com/docs/checking-your-stores-binding-id).*

+Once you perform these changes, remember to repeat the process from step 4 as many times as the number of existing versions of that landing page, using each `alternate` page as the `path`.